MK2345/GTSRB-DL-ML/README.md

 # GTSRB-DL-ML

-You will find some SVMs and CNNs from me in the master branch.
+You will find several SVM and CNN models I created in the master branch.

-Here are some images of the data set.
+Below are some sample images of the dataset.

 ![gtsrbDatensatz](https://github.com/MK2345/GTSRB-DL-ML/assets/24621381/bcfce9d8-655d-4837-8be3-2791e8775f92)